Susan Ruff

 Real Analysis, Communication Recitation

 This recitation meets once a week to teach topics of mathematical communication within the context of Real Analysis.
 Recitation topics include proof writing, information order and connectivity, guiding text, elegance, communicating mathematics to a range of audiences, preparing slides and visuals, and peer critique.
 Students write and revise three short papers on various topics for various audiences.
 Most recitations are taught by a math instructor who collaborates with me to prepare the recitations; I give the recitation on information order and connectivity and am available to help students individually with their writing.
+More information is available on MAA Mathematical Communication.

-Principles of Applied Mathematics
+Principles of Discrete Applied Mathematics

-This lecture class focuses on topics in applied mathematics.
+This lecture class focuses on topics in discrete applied mathematics.
 During the first part of the term, the problem sets include short writing assignments for clearly explaining algorithms and presenting proofs.
-In the second part of the term, students write and revise a term paper on the applied-math topic of their choice.
-I give a lecture to prepare students for writing the term paper, I provide individual feedback on some of the short writing assignments and term papers, and I train TAs to provide communication feedback on the others.
+In the second part of the term, students write and revise a paper solving a challenging problem.
+As in Real Analysis, various communication topics are taught in recitations that are led by a math instructor who collaborates with me to prepare the recitations.
+I lead a recitation on cohesion, I provide individual feedback on some of the short writing assignments and longer papers, and I train TAs to provide communication feedback on the others.
+More information is available on MIT's OpenCourseWare page for 18.310.

 Undergraduate math seminars

 The math department has about ten undergraduate seminars on various topics.
 For each seminar, students teach each other the mathematics: each class is given by one or two students who research a topic and then present it to the rest of the students.
 Each student also writes and revises a final paper on a topic of their choosing.
-I am available to consult with the seminar instructors to plan the semester; during the semester I’m available to read and give feedback on paper drafts, watch practice presentations, giving writing &/or presentation workshops, etc.
+I am available to consult with the seminar instructors to plan the semester; during the semester I’m available to read and give feedback on paper drafts, watch practice presentations, giving writing &/or presentation workshops, etc. More information is available on MAA Mathematical Communication.

 Past classes: